smallbets/userbase/README.md

 ## What is Userbase?

-Userbase is the easiest way to add user accounts and user data persistence to a static website.
-All Userbase features are accessible through a very simple JavaScript SDK, directly from the browser.
+Userbase is the easiest way to add user accounts and user data persistence to your static site.
+All Userbase features are accessible through a very simple [JavaScript SDK](https://userbase.com/docs/sdk/), directly from the browser.
 No backend necessary.

 ### Built-in user accounts
 Userbase takes care of your user accounts.
-The Userbase SDK lets you sign up, login, and logout users directly from your static website, and the Userbase Admin panel lets you manage all your registered users from one place.
+The Userbase SDK lets you sign up, login, and logout users directly from your static site.

 ### Zero-management database
-Instead of sending database queries to a server, Userbase sends all the user's data to the browser.
+Instead of sending database queries to a server, Userbase sends the user's data to the browser.
 Queries happen client-side, and there is nothing on the backend to manage or worry about.

 ### End-to-end encryption
-Userbase won't show you what your users store in your web app.
-Userbase spares you from the liability of handling user data by encrypting all database operations in the user's browser.
+Userbase encrypts all database operations in the browser with user-controlled keys.
+This helps you prevent personal data misuse, and lets you offer a high level of data privacy.

+### Open source
+Userbase is 100% open source, MIT licensed.
+You can host it yourself always under your control, or [we can run it for you](https://userbase.com/pricing/) for a full serverless experience.

 ## When would I use it?
 If you're building a web app, you will likely need a database and a backend.
 Userbase can replace both of those things...